 Here’s what you’ll need:

-Spray your wooden pieces with the black paint and place your glass sheet centered on one of the 2x4 planks.
+Spray your wooden pieces with black paint and center your glass sheet on one of the 2x4 planks.
 On top, line up the other 2x4 with the one below the glass.

 Fasten the wood pieces together with a screw to both ends.
 With a torch, warp the underside of the glass into a v-shape that rests on both sides of the wood.
 Screw the other two wooden pieces to the sides of the top 2x4.